l33t-c0d3r-66/Health-Insurance-Management-System/README.md

 # Health-Insurance-Management-System
 <li> A Health Insurance Project created with JavaFX and Hibernate Framework.
-<li> This Project is built using IntelliJ Idea and SceneBuilder.
+<li> This Project is built using IntelliJ Idea JFeonix for Material UI and SceneBuilder.
 <li> Maven was used as built tool.

 ## What is JavaFX?